Nokia, China's Xiaomi sign patent deal

 "Xiaomi is one of the world's leading smartphone manufacturers and we are delighted to have reached an agreement with them," Nokia Chief Executive Rajeev Suri said in a statement.

-Nokia has licence deals with leading handset makers Apple and Samsung Electronics, but the agreement with Xiaomi is the Finnish company's first with a Chinese phone maker.
+Nokia has license deals with leading handset makers Apple and Samsung Electronics, but the agreement with Xiaomi is the Finnish company's first with a Chinese phone maker.

 "Financially, I don't think it's very substantial for Nokia.
 But it's a good head start to negotiations with other Chinese manufacturers", said OP Equities analyst Hannu Rauhala.